andyElking/EFGNN/README.md

 MultiHopTransform.py just augments the data with some precomputed stuff, like CSR adjacencies, etc.

-train contains a train function
+train.py contains a train function

 AttLayer adds a learnable attention-based filter, but it doesn't seem to bring any performance benefits at this point.